espressif/esp32-quake/README.md

 Compiling, flashing and running
 ===============================

-This project needs ESP-IDF v5.3 or later to properly compile.
-With it installed, run:
+This project needs ESP-IDF v5.4 or later, or until v5.4 is released the master branch of ESP-IDF, to properly compile.
+(It will compile properly with v5.3, but USB host won't work making the game uncontrollable.)
+With a proper ESP-IDF installed, run:

 - ``idf.py set-target esp32p4`` (only the first time)